Flagsmith/flagsmith/docs/docs/deployment/hosting/real-time.md

 The Flagsmith API and task processor need to know about the SSE service.
 On both the API and task processor, set these environment variables:

-- `SSE_SERVER_BASE_URL` points to the SSE service.
-For example: http://my-sse-service-url:8088
+- `SSE_SERVER_BASE_URL` points to the SSE service load balancer.
+For example: http://my-sse-service:8088
 - `SSE_AUTHENTICATION_TOKEN` can be set to any non-empty string, as long as the SSE service and task processor share the same value.